 Your communication ability depends on your listening skills.
 Ask questions.
 Focus on what your boss is saying.
 Avoid preparing your response while your manager is speaking – listen actively, and then respond.

 Establish your relationship with your boss.
-Take him or her to lunch and preplan two to three topics for discussion.
-If lunch is out of your comfort zone, try meeting for coffee break, an early breakfast, or afternoon walk.
-Discuss common interests or current events
+Invite your manager to lunch and preplan two to three topics for discussion.
+If lunch is out of your comfort zone, try meeting for a coffee break, an early breakfast, or an afternoon walk.

-In today’s global workplace, productivity cannot guarantee a raise or even a lengthy career – but it can certainly improve your day-to-day work life – whether you stay at that position, career or use it to move on to the next opportunity.
+In today’s global workplace, productivity cannot guarantee a raise or even a lengthy career.
+Increased productivity can improve your day-to-day work life – whether you stay at that role or use it to move on to the next opportunity.

 More than anything else, we spend more hours on our jobs than we do with our family and friends.

 Leadership, civility, diversity, equity and inclusion (DEI) and more.
 All contain inspiration by some of the world’s actionable leaders.